Key Takeaways

 - Prevent Clogs: Use a filter or mesh screen over the drain to keep plant debris from blocking the flow.

-- Maintain Water Levels: Check that the reservoir doesn’t overflow, and that water is recirculating efficiently.
+- Maintain Water Levels: Ensure the reservoir doesn’t overflow and that water is recirculating efficiently.

 Daily Care